sani42073/OpenROAD-flow-scripts/README.md

 |Hold ws | 35.45 ps | 18.67 ps |
 |Hold tns| 0 | 0 |
 |DRC after routing| 0 | 0 |

+*Note:*
+* After cloning the repository, We need to source the setup.env.sh file.
+* And, after that we need to Uncomment the design in Makefile and run "make finish" command to run the flow.

 ## **8. Author** ##
 Sajjad Hossain Sani